claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple.md

 Short summary of what worked best for me:

+- Move cursor: Tap, then drag the cursor to where you want it to be
 - Select a word: double-tap
 - Select all: tap then tap again
 - Select a chunk of text: long-press then slide